Western Zone Obesity Network · Patient Guide

 Why follow-up matters

-Missing follow-up can lead to serious problems that develop silently.
-Nutritional deficiencies can cause nerve damage, bone loss, and other harm if not caught early.
+Missing follow-up appointments can lead to serious health problems that develop silently.
+Nutritional deficiencies can cause nerve damage, bone loss, and other problems if not caught early.
 Your commitment to lifelong follow-up is as important as the surgery itself.

 About weight regain